As is always the case, students, alumni, and guests are expected to abide by the Honor Code as well as Connecticut and federal laws.

 - Drinking games are not permitted.

 - Personal-use coolers (with a maximum capacity of 24 cans) are permitted.
 Larger capacity coolers and containers are not permitted.
+Any coolers left unattended will be confiscated.

 - Common source containers (e.g. kegs, mini-kegs, punch bowls) are not permitted.